apache/unomi/README.md

     ```

 2. You will also need to have the Hyperic Sigar native libraries in your Karaf installation, so in order to this
-go to the ElasticSearch website (http://www.elasticsearch.org)  and download the ZIP package.
+go to the Elasticsearch website (http://www.elasticsearch.org)  and download the ZIP package.
 Decompress it somewhere
 on your disk and copy all the files from the lib/sigar directory into Karaf's lib/sigar directory
 (must be created first) EXCEPT THE SIGAR.JAR file.